Updated April 20, 2026

 The illustration above shows a comparison of a scene taken with moonlight and without moonlight.
 Notice how the image with moonlight allows you to clearly view the landscape?

 Has this information inspired you to consider a different approach to night photography?
+Check out my article, Night Photography Techniques: What 15 Years in the Field Taugh Me.
 Clear, moonless skies can provide excellent opportunities for capturing images of the Milky Way, but if your approach is also concentrated on the landscape, learning to use available moonlight to your advantage is a clear option.
 Many kinds of pointers are discussed and applied with my students during our night photography workshops.
 One of the most important being:

 “Moonlight will always be your best light painter.”